A Fine Dam Tour

 Part engineer, part schoolteacher....
 100% raconteur!

-At this juncture, clearly used to playing on visitor’s natural concerns about being in confined within the walls of a dam and underwater, Russell continues to explain that the dam is built on an active fault line!
+At this juncture, clearly used to playing on visitor’s natural concerns about being confined within the walls of a dam and underwater, Russell continues to explain that the dam is built on an active fault line!
 The Dunstan Fault.

 “But don’t worry”, he chortles, “the dam is designed to withstand up to 10x the magnitude of any movement estimated at the fault – which would be greater than 7 on the Richter scale”.

-Somewhat more reassuringly, Russell explains that there has been absolutely no movement in the dam since lake was filled.
+Somewhat more reassuringly, Russell explains that there has been absolutely no movement in the dam since the lake was filled.

 Phew.